-a) List the criteria that must be met in order for an applicant's qualifications to satisfy the entry-topractice requirements for your profession.
+a) List the criteria that must be met in order for an applicant's qualifications to satisfy the entry-to-practice requirements for your profession.

-• Effective December 2009, the Agreement on Internal Trade (AIT) between the federal, provincial and territorial governments in Canada requires the College to consider all applications foremost under Ontario Labour Mobility Act (OLMA).
+The Agreement on Internal Trade (AIT) between the federal, provincial and territorial governments in Canada requires the College to consider all applications foremost under the Ontario Labour Mobility Act (OLMA).
 When the College receives an application from a physiotherapist who is currently registered with a similar certificate/license in another Canadian jurisdiction the application is considered under OLMA as follows: